-Do you believe that a publisher regulated by IMPRESS has breached our standards code?
+Do you believe that a publisher regulated by IMPRESS has breached our Standards Code?
 We are here to help.

-Before making a complaint to IMPRESS, you should raise your concerns directly with the publisher.
+Note that before making a complaint to IMPRESS, you should raise your concerns directly with the publisher.
 We expect the publishers we regulate to have an adequate and speedy in-house complaints procedure.
 They should make it straightforward to complain, and they should resolve your complaint within 21 calendar days of receiving it.

 If the publisher doesn’t resolve your complaint within 21 days or you’re not satisfied with their response then we want to hear from you.
 You can come to us sooner than 21 days if you believe your complaint is urgent.